SASS vs LESS: What to Choose?

 The genuine contrasts are found rather in the logical functions: LESS offers clients the chance to possibly enact or activate Mixins when explicit circumstances occur.
 This is a useful element; however, it addresses the degree of legitimate connections or logical links in LESS.

 Like Mixin capacities can likewise be gotten to acknowledge various parameters worldwide and furthermore.
-Values can be returned using @return function.
+Values can be returned using the @return function.

 SASS offers loops and case differentiations, as known from programming languages.